 We at the Department of Systems Innovation are committed to implement both education and research for materializing innovative systems that would enable a better harmony between natural systems, human-made objects, and social systems.
 The Department of Systems Innovation prepares graduate students for distinguished careers in research and as experts in the public or private sectors.
 Master’s students are trained to assess information and trends in their fields, and to create original works.
 Doctoral students perform research at the highest level, advancing knowledge in their fields.
 We encourage all prospective students to contact with our faculty to discover which field of study or topic is best suited for their interests.
 By doing so, the prospective students will get a feel of what it is like to collaborate with our distinguished faculty and work in our state-of-the-art facilities.

 Information sessions cover a variety of topics including the admissions processes as well as academic and campus life.
-In addition, the Department brochure will be distributed to all participants.
-Immediately following each information session is a poster session.
-All prospective students are encouraged to attend the poster session to meet with our faculty members and discover firsthand the wealth of educational opportunities available at the Department of Systems Innovation.
+All prospective students are encouraged to attend the interactive session to meet with our faculty members and discover firsthand the wealth of educational opportunities available at the Department of Systems Innovation.